Designers in New York keeping it simple with black and white

 Stylish clothes being unveiled for spring 2014 are highlighting the pronounced simplicity of black and white.
-The colours are either elegant monochromes or mixed up in playful zebra prints, classic checks and mod colour blocking.
+The colors are either elegant monochromes or mixed up in playful zebra prints, classic checks and mod color blocking.

 Victoria Beckham's show on Sunday was the latest in a string of collections at New York Fashion Week adhering almost entirely to a black and white palette.